HappyPathway/ai-library-framework/autodoc/dependencies.md

 ### protobuf (5.29.4)

-AgentRunResult(output="Based on the provided documentation excerpt, the Python 'protobuf' package does not have a description outlining its specific function or purpose.
-The available information mainly covers metadata like its license (3-Clause BSD), author, Python version requirements (>=3.9), and release history, including details about yanked versions.
-Therefore, its key features, capabilities, and common use cases cannot be determined from this text alone.")
+AgentRunResult(output="Based on this documentation excerpt, the 'protobuf' Python package is installable via pip and requires Python 3.9 or higher, but its specific purpose, features, and common use cases are not described.
+The provided information focuses on metadata like licensing (3-Clause BSD), author, and release history, which includes details about yanked versions due to issues like incorrect Python version configuration.")

 **Links:** [Website](https://pypi.org/project/protobuf/)